-PEM Motion GmbH has entered into a strategic partnership with the company Henkel.
-The agreement aims to pioneer the development of new battery technologies, research material requirements for implementation, and increase the sustainability and safety of batteries.
+Aachen-based PEM Motion GmbH has entered into a strategic partnership with the company Henkel.
+The aim of the agreement is to pioneer the development of new battery technologies, research material requirements for implementation and increase the sustainability and safety of batteries.
 The cooperation is with the “E-Mobility Business Unit” of the global corporation headquartered in Düsseldorf.

 “Working with Henkel, we will address some of the most pressing challenges in the field of electromobility,” says Professor Achim Kampker, head of the Production Engineering of E-Mobility Components (PEM) chair at RWTH Aachen University and a partner in the PEM Motion spin-off: “By bringing together our shared visions of a safe, sustainable future, we are creating a forum for thought leaders and a pathway for implementing new ideas in the vehicles of tomorrow.”